hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubectl-plugin-dev/finish.md

 # Conclusion #

-The Kubernetes API server is the gateway into Kubernetes and is accessed via HTTP.
-All administrative interactions with Kubernetes is through this API.
-External command line tools, language libraries and internal controllers and operators all use this exact same API for all CRUD operations toward Kubernetes.
+Kubectl offers a helpful plugin feature to extend Kubernetes.
+The [Community supported plugins](https://github.com/kubernetes-sigs/krew-index/) are quite helpful.
+But sometimes, what the community offers is not what you you need.
+Fortunately, you can code you own plugin to solve specific problems related to your domain.
+If you do create a plugin that can help others, consider adding it to the public community of kubectl plugins.

 ## Lessons Learned ##

 With these steps you have learned:

-- &#x2714; how to access the API via `kubectl`,
-- &#x2714; how to introspect objects in the cluster vi the API,
+- &#x2714; how to layout the source directory structure for a Kubectl plugin,
-- &#x2714; how to access the cluster API locally through a Proxy,
+- &#x2714; how to connect implementation logic to command,
-- &#x2714; how to reference api-resources and api-versions
+- &#x2714; how to work with client references that can administer Kubernetes,
-- &#x2714; how to `Explain` and `Describe` resources.
+- &#x2714; how to list and create Pods via a custom plugin

 ## Special Thank You